 These Low-Sugar Pumpkin Bars are perfect when you want a pumpkin bar that doesn’t have much added sugar and this tasty pumpkin treat is also dairy-free.
-Make them with all sweetener if you prefer.
 Use the Diet-Type Index to find more recipes like this one.

 I have a friend who blogs at The Perfect Pantry, and she’s always reminding me that even though I think there’s a schedule for this blog, in reality that schedule only exists in my mind.
 Lydia even says that most readers will never notice if I abandon the schedule, so maybe I don’t need to apologize at all for skipping Meatless Monday this week and going straight to Low-Sugar Pumpkin Bars so I could get them posted before Halloween!

 And it’s about time that this recipe saw the light of day!
 Last year in October I went to a party where the hostess served Paula Deen’s Pumpkin Bars.
 I’m not the biggest pumpkin fan but I did have a taste, and people were raving about them, so I decided to try coming up with a healthier version of the pumpkin bars.
 But it took me several tries to get a low-sugar version I was happy with, and by then Halloween was long gone and Thanksgiving was approaching, so I decided to save the recipe for 2016.
-Then I nearly forgot about it, and when I did discover the photos in a draft post I didn’t want to wait any longer to share this recipe!
+Then I nearly forgot about it, and when I did discover the photos in a draft post I didn’t want to wait any longer to share it!